KacperGierycz/crm-thymeleafdemo-employees-crud-security-with-jdbc-authentication2/README.md

 [link to App on AWS](http://crmthymeleafsecurityjdbccrud-env.eba-fmwehpni.eu-central-1.elasticbeanstalk.com/showMyLoginPage?logout)

 Crm/Employee... menagement tool is a base for many applications.
 It's a spring boot base app with a security layer with list of employyes/costumers to work on.
 The scope of usabilitis is authority dependent.
-Hosted on AWS
+Hosted on AWS.

+* 3 Predefine Roles EMPLOYEE,MANAGER,ADMIN(logins on the login page:) setup with spring security defoult sql schemas(user,authorities) Bcrypted
+* Login form is a custom bootstrap form utilize a Thymeleaf to enable functions like csrf
+* List of Employees/Customers is displayed with features according to a logged in user.
+* All the CRUD operations utilize be the service architecture!!!???